steadywool/fedora-playbook/README.md

 ### 🟢 What this playbook does ?

 - Installs essential programs (for me).
-- hardens your operating system.
+- hardens your Fedora Linux.
 - Configure your system & programs very easily.
 - Customize the Gnome environment.